 You might think you’re doing all the right things, but if you’re not doing what’s important to your employees, or simply not showing them the effort and investment you’re making, it may mean your efforts are wasted.

 Having a healthy work environment doesn’t just mean having a safe environment.
 A healthy work environment encompasses working conditions both physically and mentally.

 While physical working conditions have improved significantly over the last one hundred years, there is still considerable opportunity to improve the psychological working conditions.

-Having to deal with pressure, bullying and immature leadership is just as taxing and dangerous to staff health as harsh physical conditions.
+Having to deal with pressure, bullying and immature leadership is just as taxing and dangerous to employee health as harsh physical conditions.
 Psychologically unhealthy work environments are often due to leadership.
 That’s both leadership of the company owner, and managers.

 Some considerations for a healthy working environment are:

 - Earning trust, respect and loyalty.

 - Showing empathy, encouragement and recognition.